Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Oktober 2025 12.26.10 UTC
+- WIB: Kamis, 2 Oktober 2025 13.37.26 UTC
-- WITA: Kamis, 2 Oktober 2025 13.26.10 UTC
+- WITA: Kamis, 2 Oktober 2025 14.37.26 UTC
-- WIT: Kamis, 2 Oktober 2025 14.26.10 UTC
+- WIT: Kamis, 2 Oktober 2025 15.37.26 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: nature
+Kategori: friendship